CHAPTER 9-B. FISCAL ADMINISTRATOR

 (b) If a political subdivision has failed to provide an audit required by R.S.
 24:513

-to the legislative auditor for a period of three consecutive fiscal years, unless the political
+to the legislative auditor for a period of two consecutive fiscal years, unless the political

 subdivision provides sufficient evidence to establish that the political subdivision has an

-audit for one or more of three such years.
+audit for one or more of two such years.

 (c) If the condition or operations of any community water system or community